PantherXOS/wiki.pantherx.org/Guix.md

 and it's accessible by current user (reconfigure needs to be performed by `root` user). later in order fix we need to perform following steps:

+- login with `root` user
+  - using *Vagrant* as development environment, you can have root access over ssh
-1. login with `root` user using: `ssh -p 2222 root@127.0.0.1`
+    using: `ssh -p 2222 root@127.0.0.1` command
-2. remove `guix` cache folder located in `/root/.cache/guix/`
+- remove `guix` cache folder located in `/root/.cache/guix/`
-3. run `guix pull` to get a fresh copy of package repositories from server
+- run `guix pull` to get a fresh copy of package repositories from server
-4. run `guix system reconfigure ...` to reconfigure the based on system configuration file
+- run `guix system reconfigure ...` to reconfigure the based on system configuration file